Hit By a Distracted Driver in South Florida?

 Throughout South Florida (and the nation), drivers are supposed to prioritize the safety of others.
 Distracted driving is a direct violation of this rule of the road and, in legal terms, the “standard of care” they owe to others.
-If you can prove that the other driver was distracted, you may recover compensation for any damages caused by that distraction/negligence.
+If you were involved in an accident, and can prove that the other driver was distracted, you may recover compensation for any damages you've suffered.

-Every case is different, but most distracted driving accident claimants are compensated for the following.
+Every case is different, but most distracted driving accident claimants are compensated for:

 - Hospital bills and other medical expenses